 Licensing is a primary mechanism for regulating approved psychoactive products.
 There would be a requirement to hold a license issued by the Authority in order to import, manufacture, sell or supply psychoactive substances.
-The Authority may place conditions on licenses and revoke licenses.

-A person may apply to the Authority for a licence to do one or more of the following:
+The Authority would place conditions on licenses and revoke licenses.
+A person might apply to the Authority for a licence to do one or more of the following:

 - (a) import psychoactive substances;

 - (b) manufacture psychoactive substances;

-- (c) research psychoactive substances (which might be necessary to establish an evidence base for a substance that goes into a product for which approval is later sought);
+- (c) research psychoactive substances (which might be necessary to establish an evidence- base for a substance that was an ingedient of a product for which approval was later sought);

-- (d) sell psychoactive substances that are not approved products (the Act sets out that such substances can only be sold to researchers or wholesalers who are licensed under the Act);
+- (d) sell psychoactive substances that were not approved products (the Act would set out that such substances could only be sold to researchers or wholesalers who were licensed under the Act);

 - (e) sell approved products by retail

 - (f) sell approved products by wholesale.

-The Authority must grant a licence where the application is filled-in correctly, and the applicant is a "fit and proper person" (or in the case of a body corporate, is "of good repute").
+The Authority would be bound to grant a licence where the application was filled-in correctly, and the applicant was a "fit and proper person" (or in the case of a body corporate, "of good repute").